brihernandez/TinyCombatTools/readme.md

 ![](Screenshots/tinydiffuse.png)

 The `TinyDiffuse` shader is the bread and butter of Tiny Combat Arena.
-It drives the shading of nearly object in the game and automatically handles the game's unique lighting, coloring, and shading.
+It drives the shading of nearly every object in the game and automatically handles the game's unique lighting, coloring, and shading.

 Anything that's not a specialty material (i.e. canopies and shadows) should be using this shader.